Off-campus study can cost more than remaining on campus, because of differences in cost of living, airfares for study abroad, and so on. However:

 - Enhancement grants are available to help support small project development during study abroad.

-- International education, Asian Studies, and Weissberg International Human Rights grants can support more extended projects during winter and summer breaks.
+- International education and Weissberg International Human Rights grants can support more extended projects during winter and summer breaks.